History of cartography: History of cartography's technological changes

 A portrait of a Dutch mapmaker looking up intently from his charts and holding a caliper, 1714.

 In cartography, technology has continually changed to meet the demands of new generations of mapmakers and map users.
 The first maps were manually constructed with brushes and parchment and therefore varied in quality and were limited in distribution.
 The advent of the compass, printing press, telescope, sextant, quadrant and vernier allowed for the creation of far more accurate maps and the ability to make accurate reproductions.
-Professor Steven Weber of the University of California, Berkeley, has advanced the hypothesis that the concept of the "nation state" is an inadvertent byproduct of 15th-century advances in map-making technologies.
+Steven Weber of UC Berkeley has advanced the hypothesis that the concept of the "nation state" is an inadvertent byproduct of 15th-century advances in map-making technologies.

 Advances in photochemical technology, such as the lithographic and photochemical processes, have allowed for the creation of maps that have fine details, do not distort in shape and resist moisture and wear.
 This also eliminated the need for engraving which further shortened the time it takes to make and reproduce maps.